 - 1 1/2 tsp ground cinnamon

-- Preheat the oven to 350°F. Line your baking sheet with parchment paper or a silicone baking mat.
+- Preheat the oven to 350°F (180° C).
+Line your baking sheet with parchment paper or a silicone baking mat.
 Set aside.

-- In the bowl of a stand mixer or with an electric hand mixer, cream together the margarine, butter and sugar until well combined.
+- In the bowl of a stand mixer or with an electric hand mixer, cream together the sugar, margarine and butter until well combined.

 - Scrape the sides of the bowl and add in the egg, corn syrup, and vanilla extract.
 Mix until combined.